 I’ve let relationships affect my mental health and my friendships.
 It’s almost like an addiction.
 I just couldn’t get enough.
 Of the fighting and the making up.
 The good and the bad.
 I couldn’t let any of it go.

 These things are just some of what has come up in my relationships that should’ve been a sign to let go.
 I’m writing this in hopes that someone in a similar situation might read it and it’ll open their eyes to what’s really happening.
 That it might shine a light on why they’ve been feeling the way they’re feeling.
 That they might reach out to someone for help and find a way out of the relationship.
-If that’s you, I hope hearing these words from the perspective of someone who’s been in your position might help you realize that there’s a way out.
+If that’s you, I hope hearing these words from the perspective of someone who’s been in your position might help you realize that there is a way out.
 Life isn’t meant to be as complicated as this relationship has made it for you.

-I write this so that it might give some insight to someone who is struggling to understand why someone close to them is in a relationship like this.
+I write this so that it might give some insight to someone who is struggling to understand why a person close to them is in a relationship like this.
 I know it was really hard on my friends to see me going through what I was going through and I’m forever grateful for them for sticking through it with me.
 They also are incredibly strong women and the I-don’t-need-no-man types, so I think it was hard for them to relate to what I was going through.
 If you’re one of those women, first of all I admire the hell out of you, but I also hope this helps give you a glimpse of what it’s like to be on the inside of one of these relationships.

 I also write this as a reminder for myself.
 So that if I ever find myself feeling these same feelings or experiencing these same thoughts, that I’ll know it’s time.
 Time to let go.